natesymer/ani/README.md

     ./ani -c infile.decaf # output build products to current directory ./ani -c infile.decaf /tmp # output build products to /tmp

-future
+Future
 ==

+Ani is a work in progress.
+It is extremely limited, but aims to be a complete language.
+Below are a number of improvements that will be made in the near
+future:

+- [ ] Short-circuiting logical operators
+- [ ] Ensure builtins have the same calling semantics as user-defined functions
-- [ ] Java interop - eliminate some built-in functions like `Print`.
+- [ ] Java interop
+  - possible syntax: `JavaVirtual(GetStatic("java/lang/System/out", "Ljava/io/PrintStream"), "java/io/PrintStream/println(I)V", -2000);`
+  - eliminate built-in functions `Print`, `ReadLine`, `ReadInteger`
 - [ ] Generalize the implementation of arrays and strings
 - [ ] More string functionality
   - [ ] Character support